Romgua/updateJSONWithNewConfig/README.md

 ﻿
 # Update JSON With New Config File

-Function which update a json with a text file containing every wanted update
+Function which update a json with a text file containing every wanted update.
+The project statement is the file named *"coding-test.md"*.

 ## Summary